kisalthennakoon/Devix/README.md

 The backend uploads images to **Google Drive**, generates shareable links, and stores them in **PostgreSQL**.
 The frontend then retrieves and displays these links.

 - **Issue on localhost**: Google Drive does not allow embedding images when accessed from an **HTTP localhost** environment, causing broken image previews in the UI.
 - **Workaround**: This issue does not occur when the system is deployed in a secure environment (e.g., GitHub Codespaces with HTTPS) or when hosted on any HTTPS-enabled server.
+(The issue didnt arise when developing since the project was developed in GitHub Codespace environment)

 ## ⚙️ Setup Instructions